 The color of the skin can vary from white, purple, pale green and even orange!

 You can choose smaller or larger-sized eggplants depending on your needs.
-As a general rule of thumb, if it feels heavy for its size, it’s a good eggplant to consider storing.
+As a general rule of thumb, it’s a good eggplant to consider storing if it feels heavy for its size.

-Avoid those that are shriveled, wrinkled and/or dull-looking; there should be no soft spots or damage from insects or bruising as those will spoil quickly.
+Avoid those shriveled, wrinkled, and/or dull-looking; there should be no soft spots or damage from insects or bruising as those will spoil quickly.

 There are three storage options available; storing on the countertop, storing in a temperature-controlled environment and storing in the refrigerator.
 Keep in mind that the ideal temperature is between 50-60°F (10-15°C).